camunda/camunda-docs/docs/components/concepts/clusters.md

 ### Auto-pause

-Free Trial `dev` (or untagged) clusters are automatically paused eight hours after the creation of the cluster or since you last resumed the paused cluster.
+Free Trial `dev` (or untagged) clusters are automatically paused eight hours after a cluster is created or resumed from a paused state.
 Auto-pause occurs regardless of cluster usage.

 You can resume a paused cluster at any time, which typically takes five to ten minutes to complete.
 See [resume your cluster](/components/console/manage-clusters/resume-cluster.md/).